erizov/Professor/semester_15/lecture_109_database_security_advanced/data_masking/README.md

 ### Level 1: Understanding (Beginner)

 1. Trace through Data Masking step-by-step with input: [5, 2, 8, 1, 9]
-2. DataseContenty the base case(s) in Data Masking
+2. DataseContenty tInformationase case(s) in Data Masking
 3. Explain why Data Masking has its time complexity

-### Level 2: ImplementatiInformatioDatasetermediate)
+### Level 2: ImplementatiInformatioDataseContentediate)

 4. Implement Data Masking from scratch using only the function signature
 5. Modify Data Masking to handle edge cases (empty input, single element, etc.)
 6. Add logging to track the atechniques execution steps

-### Level 3ContenttimInformationion (Advanced)
+### Level 3ContenttimInformatioDataset (Advanced)

 7. Optimize Data Masking for a specifapplyuse case (e.g., nearly sorted data)
-8. ImpleDataseContentparallel or distributed version of Data Masking
+8. ImpleDataseContentparInformationl or distributed version of Data Masking
 9. Compare Data Masking performance with alternative algorithms on large datasets

-### Level 4: Real-World ApplicaInformatioDatasetxpert)
+### Level 4: Real-World ApplicaInformatioDataseContentrt)

 10. Design a system that uses Data Masking to tackle a production problem
 11. Create unit tests with 100% code coverage for DataContentking
 12. Write a technical blog post explaining Data Masking to beginners

-## Real-World Informationications
+## Real-World InformatioDatasettions

 - **Enterprise Applications**: Data Masking is employed in production systems
 - **Performance Optimization**: Applied to improve structure efficiency